 Topic 2.5 – Green energy

-The key objective is facilitating and accelerating the transition towards decarbonised energy systems in the Adriatic-Ionian region while confronting global climate change, enhancing energy security, affordable energy access and equity.
+The key objective is facilitating and accelerating the transition towards decarbonised energy systems in the Adriatic-Ionian Region while confronting global climate change, enhancing energy security, affordable energy access and equity.
 Priorities are enacting the energy goals of The European Green Deal, RePowerEU and the Green Agenda for Western Balkans, while promoting the deployment of renewable energy sources, the JUST transition, energy efficiency, low-carbon energy options and hydrogen economy.
 The decarbonisation and the energy transition rely upon various technological innovations and developments.
 New market structures and technologies that are developed would imply a new organisation of the energy systems.
 In the past energy systems were based on long-distance energy networks.
 However, during the past few years, active consumers such as prosumers, energy communities and demand-side participants have emerged that contribute to more efficient decentralised markets and networks management.
 For these market participants to become an integrated part of the energy system, any development of energy infrastructures should take them into account.
 The transition towards decarbonised energy systems might require new forms of governance of the transition.
-The intent is to exchange experiences and consultation between and among countries from the Adriatic-Ionian region on the governance for the energy transition and promote ad-hoc studies and analyses.
+The intent is to exchange experiences and consultation between and among countries from the Adriatic-Ionian Region on the governance for the energy transition and promote ad-hoc studies and analyses.

 Global objectives.
 The commitment to tackling global climate change and other environmental challenges is this generation’s defining task.
 It is a new growth strategy that aims at transforming EU member states and EU candidate countries into a fair and prosperous society, with a modern, resource-efficient and competitive economy where there are no net emissions of greenhouse gases in 2050 and where economic growth is decoupled from resource use.
-This green strategy also aims to protect, conserve, and enhance the Adriatic-Ionian region’s natural capital, and protect the health and well-being of its citizens from environmentally-related risks and impacts.
+This green strategy also aims to protect, conserve, and enhance the Adriatic-Ionian Region’s natural capital, and protect the health and well-being of its citizens from environmentally-related risks and impacts.
 At the same time the transition should be just and inclusive.
 It must put people first, and pay attention to the local communities, industries and workers who will face the greatest challenges.
 Since it will bring substantial change, active public participation and confidence in the energy transition is paramount if policies are to work and be accepted.

 EUSAIR objectives.
-It is assumed that the Adriatic-Ionian region should develop a collective ability to transform its economy and societies to follow a more sustainable energy path.
+It is assumed that the Adriatic-Ionian Region should develop a collective ability to transform its economy and societies to follow a more sustainable energy path.
 Delivering substantial reductions in greenhouse gas emissions is a challenge.
 It will require massive public investment and increased effort to direct private capital towards climate and environmental action, while avoiding lock-in into unsustainable practices.
-The Adriatic-Ionian region should be able to coordinate and promote its efforts towards building a coherent financial public-private system that supports sustainable solutions.
-These investments should also be an opportunity to put the Adriatic-Ionian region firmly on a new path of sustainable and inclusive growth while enhancing security of energy supply and delivery, and ensuring affordable energy access and equity.
+The Adriatic-Ionian Region should be able to coordinate and promote its efforts towards building a coherent financial public-private system that supports sustainable solutions.
+These investments should also be an opportunity to put the Adriatic-Ionian Region firmly on a new path of sustainable and inclusive growth while enhancing security of energy supply and delivery, and ensuring affordable energy access and equity.
 Energy efficiency improvements should be considered with a view to enhancing security of supply and to achieving a better degree of energy independence and to protect the environment.

 Specific objectives of the Topic